-More commonly known in the West as "chai" or "chai tea," masala chai is a blend of spices, tea, sugar, and milk.
+More commonly known in the West as "chai" or "chai tea," Indian spiced milk tea (masala chai) is a blend of spices, tea, sugar, and milk.
 It hails from India, where variations abound.

 The diversity of drinks beneath the banner "chai" has widened even further since the drink ventured out beyond the Indian subcontinent.
 You can explore recipes for Kashmiri chai and caffeine-free chai, as well as a step-by-step photo tutorial for making masala chai from scratch.

 It is said that the custom of adding milk to tea began in France and later took root in England.* Today, it is common for people in England to add milk and sugar to their tea, while in France people tend to prefer a bit of lemon in their brews.

 This guide to British milk tea includes an overview of tea in Britain, how to make a "perfect cup of tea" (a quintessentially British ideal if there ever was one), and how to add milk to your cup of tea.

 * The French weren't the first to add dairy to their tea.
 In the early days of tea, large pieces of compressed pu-erh tea from Yunnan, China, were traded to Tibet, where they were boiled with yak butter.

 Hong Kong milk tea is sort of a caricature of British milk tea.
 It's thick, extremely milky, and incredibly sweet.
 This is because sweetened condensed milk or evaporated milk is the core ingredient.